Nathan Healy

 Oxnard Electricity Prices

-California electricity rates have climbed steadily from 22.8 cents per kWh in 2021 to 31.9 cents per kWh in 2024.
-That’s a 40% increase in just three years, significantly outpacing the national average of 16.5 cents per kWh.
+California’s residential electricity rate climbed from 22.8 cents per kWh in 2021 to 31.9 cents per kWh in 2024 — a 40% increase in just three years.
+The national average over the same period rose to only 16.5 cents per kWh.

 Price of Energy: California vs National Average